Recent Changes to the Skilled Migrant Resident Visa and Accredited Employer Work Visa Categories

 For more information on these changes please review Immigration New Zealand’s website here.

 This is general advice only and accurate from announcements dated 21 June 2023.
 This information is subject to change pending policy to be released by Immigration New Zealand.
-If you have specific queries or wish to discuss your personal circumstances, please contact chantal.ryan@awslegal.co.nz or phone 03 441 0616.
+If you have specific queries or wish to discuss your personal circumstances, please contact the immigration team or chantal.ryan@awslegal.co.nz or phone 03 441 0616.

 Articles and Updates